Vancouver International Wine Festival

-In Vancouver, board a foot passenger ferry for a trip across False Creek to Granville Island and its galleries, shops, restaurants, theatres and popular Public Market (www.granvilleisland.com
+In Vancouver, take the foot passenger ferry across False Creek to Granville Island and its galleries, shops, restaurants, theatres and popular Public Market (www.granvilleisland.com).

-At the Great Bear Rainforest on B.C.’s northern coast, First Nations guides will take you on a search for the elusive white kermode spirit bear (www.spiritbear.com
+At the Great Bear Rainforest on British Columbia’s northern coast, First Nations guides will take you on a search for the elusive white Kermode spirit bear (www.spiritbear.com).

-The open road of Route 97 takes you from the grasslands of the Thompson River Valley cowboy country through the bountiful Okanagan Valley vineyards and, if you like, into Washington State (www.route97.net).
+The open road of Route 97 takes you from the windswept grasslands of the Thompson River Valley cowboy country through the bountiful Okanagan Valley vineyards (www.route97.net).

 Take the week-long Hot Springs Circle Route through the Kootenay Rockies and soak in the region’s spectacular mountain views as well as its mineral-rich hot springs.

-For info on these and other driving trips visit: www.HelloBC.com/british-columbia/driving-routes.aspx
+For info on these and other driving trips visit: www.hellobc.com/travel-ideas/road-tripsFAMILY FUN

 Little ones (and big ones, too!) will love meeting British Columba’s wilder residents.
 Whale watching off Vancouver Island is an epic adrenaline rush, but you can also hang with sea lions and other marine creatures at the Vancouver Aquarium (www.vanaqua.org).
 Learn about cougars and coyotes at the BC Wildlife Park in Kamloops (www.bcwildlife.org), go bug-eyed at the Victoria Bug Zoo (www.victoriabugzoo.ca) and The Exploration Place Museum and Science Centre in Prince George (www.theexplorationplace.com), or visit the resident grizzlies at Grouse Mountain (www.grousemountain.com).